-'Staying' or 'switching' makes no difference to the probability of winning the prize.
+- 'Staying' or 'switching' makes no difference to the probability of winning the prize.
 The reason is that, suppose the contestant initially chooses the middle door and the host opens the door on the left to reveal 'No prize'.
 There are two closed doors remaining.
-Therefore, whether the contestant stays with the middle door or switches to the door on the right, there is a probability of 0.5 that the prize will be behind that door.

-- a.
-Do the results of the simulation support the student's prediction that 'stay' or 'switch' are equally likely to result in winning the prize? - b.
+Therefore, whether the contestant stays with the middle door or switches to the door on the right, there is a probability of 0.5 that the prize will be behind that door. - a.
+Do the results of the simulation support the student's prediction that 'stay' or 'switch' are equally likely to result in winning the prize?
+Sample answer.
+Not consistent with simulation results (which are not close to 0.5). - b.
 If not, explain why the prize is not equally likely to be behind either door after the host opens a door with 'No prize'?